 Ken is in frequent contact with many of these small sake producers throughout Japan.
 His search for the best sake continues as he travels biannually each year to Japan.
 Sake Tengoku allows Ken to develop the same type of unique, high quality sake program that rivals his reputation for unique, high quality food.
 Sake is becoming a very popular part of the food world these days and more and more people are intrigued with sake and learning the details.
 Just as there are many types of wine and ways to pair it with food, the same goes for sake.

-Chef Ken Tominaga divides his time between a new partnership with Michael Mina which includes Pabu Restaurant in San Francisco’s financial district, Pabu Boston Downtown Millenium Tower, Strip Steak Honolulu and soon to open The Street – Ramen Bar Honolulu, and his esteemed Hana Japanese Restaurant, located in Sonoma County’s Rohnert Park.
+Chef Ken Tominaga divides his time between a new partnership with celebrated chef and founder of Mina Group, Michael Mina.which includes Pabu Restaurant in San Francisco’s financial district, Pabu Boston Downtown Millenium Tower, Strip Steak Honolulu and soon to open The Street – Ramen Bar Honolulu, and his esteemed Hana Japanese Restaurant, located in Sonoma County’s Rohnert Park.

 Tominaga sees his restaurants as a forum in which he can continue to grow and refine his cuisine.
 “I put my spirit into the dishes I create,” he says about his pursuit of sushi perfection.
 “I adjust myself to the sushi I make each day – the temperature, the rice, how to slice the fish — because the ingredients I work with will always be a little bit different.”

 Ken is known as a true master with an impeccable palate and dedication to everything with which he is involved.

 Chef Tominaga is celebrating Hana’s 29 years of business in 2019.